Ridley Scott: Television projects

 In 2002, Ridley Scott and his brother Tony were among the executive producers of The Gathering Storm, a television biographical film of Winston Churchill in the years just prior to World War II.
 A BBC–HBO co-production, it received acclaim, with Mark Lawson of The Guardian ranking it as the most memorable television portrayal of Churchill.
 The brothers produced the CBS series Numb3rs (2005–10), a crime drama about a genius mathematician who helps the FBI solve crimes; and The Good Wife (2009–2016), a legal drama about an attorney balancing her job with her husband, a former state attorney trying to rebuild his political career after a major scandal.
 The two Scotts also produced a 2010 film adaptation of 1980s television show The A-Team, directed by Joe Carnahan.

+In 2012, Showtime ordered Paul Attanasio's series The Vatican, with a pilot directed by Scott.
+The series would be executive-produced by Attanasio, Scott and David W. Zucker; Kyle Chandler was cast as Cardinal Thomas Duffy, Matthew Goode as Papal Secretary Bernd Koch, Bruno Ganz as Pope Sixtus VI, Anna Friel, Rebecca Ferguson, Sebastian Koch and Ewen Bremner as the leads.
+The episode shot was shot, but, by the following year, Showtime had chosen not to greenlight it to series.
+In January 2014, Showtime president David Nevins said this about the cancellation: "One of the fundamental issues with The Vatican is that the world changed on us.
+That show was conceived and written while Pope Benedict was still in charge of the Vatican, and it was conceived in a world that now would feel very dated."